Suns top Heat to stay unbeaten during restart

 Duncan Robinson also had 25 points for the Heat.
 Miami center Bam Adebayo had 18 points, seven rebounds and nine assists on the same day he was announced as one of three finalists for the NBA's most improved player.

 Miami, thanks to 52.4-percent shooting and 12 points from Herro, led 32-25 after the first quarter.
 The Suns never led in that first quarter and trailed by as many as 11 points.
-Phoenix took its first lead at 38-37 on Carter's three-pointer with 8:14 left in the second, and the teams were tied 60-60 at halftime.
-Booker had 21 points in the first half
+Phoenix took its first lead at 38-37 on Carter's 3-pointer with 8:14 left in the second, and the teams were tied 60-60 at halftime.
+Booker had 21 points in the first half.

 There were nine lead changes in the third quarter, and the Suns led 88-86 at the end of the period.
 The Suns, who lead the NBA in free-throw percentage at 95 percent, went 19-for-20 from the line, which helped them clinch the game down the stretch.